The Top 10 Travel Hacks From A Full Time Traveller

 10. It pays to be unorganised

 Seems contradictory to the rest of this post but the whole fun of travel is living in the here and now and this works in your favour when booking a place to stay.
 Using sites like Booking.com you can find some great deals on last-minute hotels.
 On rare occasions you might need to book in advance, such as peak season or for festivals and big events.
 But generally there’s a whole host of great places to stay that don’t want their rooms left empty.
 Research the area and always read independent reviews and you can’t go wrong!
-Air BnB can have some great bargains but be careful with any extra fees.
+Air BnB can have some great bargains but use it responsibly to find a place owned by a local.

 I hope you’ve found these tips useful.
 Have some of your own?
 I’d love to hear them in the comments.